simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 **Key Features of Blockchain and Smart Contracts:**

 * **Decentralization**: Blockchain operates on a decentralized network, ensuring that no single entity has control over the data or transactions.
-* **Immutability**: Once a transaction is recorded on the blockchain, it cannot be altered or tampered with, providing a high level of security.
+* **Immutability**: Once a transaction is recorded on the blockchain, it can't be altered or tampered with, providing a high level of security.
 * **Transparency**: All transactions on the blockchain are visible to all participants, promoting transparency and accountability.
-* **Efficiency**: Smart contracts automate the execution of agreements, reducing the need for manual processes and streamlining operations.
+* **Efficiency**: Smart contracts automate the execution of agreements, reducing the need for manual processes and simplifying operations.

 **Use Cases of Blockchain and Smart Contracts:**